Fire Safety and Prevention

 On-campus housing facilities are equipped with smoke and fire detection devices, as well as carbon monoxide detectors (where appropriate) and have policies in place to prevent fires.
 If an alarm sounds, follow the evacuation route posted on the back of your room door.

-Students, staff and faculty who live off campus are encouraged to conduct a review of their homes to ensure minimum safety requirements are met.
+Personnel and students who live off campus are encouraged to conduct a review of their homes to ensure minimum safety requirements are met.
 Refer to the U.S. Department of Homeland Security website for information on residential fire safety prevention and response.

 Reporting a fire